Going Out to Dinner with Kids While on a Sleep Schedule

 Daycare sleep comes with its own set of challenges, but it’s not the end of the world to be a bit more flexible.
 There is always something you can do to help support your baby in developing solid sleep skills and getting the rest she needs.

-Kelsey Hotchkiss is a Certified Pediatric Senior Sleep Consultant and Certified Potty Training Consultant that has worked with hundreds of families over the last five years.
+Kelsey Hotchkiss is a Certified Pediatric Senior Sleep Consultant and Certified Potty Training Consultant that has worked with hundreds of families over the last several years.
 As both a long-time educator and a mother of three, Kelsey is passionate meeting the needs of the whole child and helping families make the most informed decisions.
 She strives to help parents enjoy every stage of the parenting journey with confidence and support!